Eluinhost/FancyFreeze/README.md

 When a player is frozen with this method they will not be unfrozen with global unfreeze `/ffg` and will only be unfrozen via this command

-Permission: `uhc.freeze.command.player` default OP
+Permission: `uhc.fancyfreeze.command.player` default OP

 ## `/ffg [on|off]`

 Sets global freeze on/off.
 If on/off is not supplied it will toggle instead.
 All players are frozen + any new logins.

-Permission: `uhc.freeze.command.global` default OP
+Permission: `uhc.fancyfreeze.command.global` default OP

 # Configuration